vspruyt/FastAhrs/README.md

 - Advanced accelerometer calibration (12 parameters; 9 for scaling, 3 for offsets)
 - Support to drive pin output for indicator leds showing anomaly and initialization status

+This repo also contains a Python notebook to perform accelerometer calibration, by posing it as an optimization problem.
+The advantage of this approach is that you don't need to hold the IMU in any specific orientation, making calibration much easier and accurate than with most other techniques.

 To use this, you must calibrate the sensors, and write the calibration parameters to EEPROM.
 Check the calibrate_accel, calibrate_gyro and calibrate_magnetometer samples in the 'examples' folder to obtain the calibration parameters.